alan-turing-institute/ReproducibleResearchResources/champions/champions-programme.md

 ## What’s in it for the Turing?

-**Impact:** One of the Turing's goals is to increase the impact of data science research and ensuring that the institute's research reproducible is a key part of this.
+**Impact:** One of the Turing's goals is to increase the impact of data science research and ensuring that the institute's research is reproducible is a key part of this.

 **Examples of good practice:** The publications from the Reproducible Research